evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_Sportback_50_e-tron/_index.md

 ## Performance

-With overboost, the Audi Q8 55 Sportback e-tron has a maximum power of 300KW (408hp).
-Without overboost, it is 265KW (360hp).
-The torque is 664nm with overboost and 561 without overboost.
-The 0-100km/h sprint (0-62mph) is performed in 5,7 seconds with overboost and 6,6 seconds without overboost.
+The Audi Q8 Sportback 50 e-tron has a maximum power of 230KW (313hp).
+The total torque is 540nm.
+The 0-100km/h sprint (0-62mph) takes 6,8 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging

-The battery has a gross capacity of 114kWh and a net capacity of 104kWh, meaning you have a 10kWh buffer for protection.
-(8,8%).
-The battery is a Lithium-Ion battery based on [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc) The [WLTP range](../../../../guides/understandingrange/wltp) varies from 600 to 495 km (373-308 mi), depending on car options.
+The battery has a gross capacity of 95kWh and a net capacity of 89kWh, meaning you have a 6kWh buffer for protection.
+(6,3%).
+The battery is a Lithium-Ion battery based on [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc) The [WLTP range](../../../../guides/understandingrange/wltp) varies from 505 to 412 km (314-256 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 17,3kWh/100km for the basic version and 21,0kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 17,6kWh/100km for the basic version and 21,6kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 170kW.
-A full charge from 0 - 100% would take 65 minutes, while a more common scenario of 10-80% would take 31 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 74% resulting in an actual charge speed including time loss on 122kW.
-Each charge session would take 36 minutes and 22 seconds.
+The maximum DC charging speed is 120kW.
+A full charge from 0 - 100% would take 46 minutes, while a more common scenario of 10-80% would take 27 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 81% resulting in an actual charge speed including time loss on 118kW.
+Each charge session would take 35 minutes and 15 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 9 hours and 32 minutes to drive.
-This trip will require two charge session(s) charging from 3% to 74%.
-The total time lost for charging will be 73 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24,5kWh/100km, 1000km will take 9 hours and 42 minutes to drive.
+This trip will require two charge session(s) charging from 1% to 89%.
+The total time lost for charging will be 82 minutes.
 ### Onboard charger

 For level 1 and level 2 AC charging, the standard onboard charger supports up to 11KW charging.
-As a result, you can charge the battery 0-100% from home in about 9 hours and 27 minutes.
+As a result, you can charge the battery 0-100% from home in about 8 hours and 5 minutes.
 You can also select an optional onboard charger that supports up to 22KW charging.
-As a result, you can charge the battery 0-100% from home in about 4 hours and 43 minutes.
+As a result, you can charge the battery 0-100% from home in about 4 hours and 2 minutes.

 {{<evkxdisplayaddarticle />}}